rayalan/binary-adages/content/pages/profile-best-environment.md

 * Delivers frequent rapid value.
 * Achieves durable long-term efficiencies of scale

-I write elsewhere (e.g. [here]({filename}/pages/about.md) about my approach to software.
+I write elsewhere (e.g. [here]({filename}/pages/about.md)) about my approach to software.
 But for this discussion, I'll highlight four principles:

 1. That which is done automatically and frequently will be correct (c.f.
 DevOps principles)
 2. Undelivered software doesn't have any value. (c.f. [see the time value of money](https://www.investopedia.com/ask/answers/032715/why-does-time-value-money-tvm-assume-dollar-today-worth-more-dollar-tomorrow.asp)).
 3. Most software design plans are [gold plating](https://en.wikipedia.org/wiki/Gold_plating_(project_management)): They aren't really going to be needed.
 The vision will change or the business priority will change or the customer will want something different.
 4. Some long-term planning and investments are essential to sustaining quality software at economical prices.

 The first three principles push toward an [Agile style](https://agilemanifesto.org/principles.html) of development.
-I don't necessarily mean any particular system Agile development -- some of those systems, in fact, are so rigid that they undermine the very principles of Agile.
+I don't mean any particular system Agile development -- some of those systems, in fact, are so rigid that they undermine the very principles of Agile.

 But left to their own devices, the first three principles repeatedly produce locally optimal solutions that constantly increase the amount of tech debt.
 The increasing tech debt decreases software velocity and quality -- each improvement, developers do the fast thing to make the change, increasing the complexity and brittleness of the system.